Osaka may not play Wimbledon over points decision

 |Coverage: Live text and radio commentaries of selected matches across BBC Radio 5 Live Sports Extra, the BBC Sport website and app

-Four-time major champion Naomi Osaka says she is not sure if she will play Wimbledon after ranking points were stripped from the event.
+Four-time major winner Naomi Osaka is not sure she will play Wimbledon after ranking points were stripped from it.

-The move by the ATP and WTA came in response to Wimbledon banning Russian and Belarusian players.
+The move by the ATP and WTA came in response to Wimbledon banning Russian and Belarusian players over Russia's invasion of Ukraine.

 Former world number one Osaka did not criticise the decision but said earning ranking points was a huge motivation.